 (46) All qualifying theses which have the appropriate signed documentation will be digitised and made available to the local, national and international research community via the Australian Digital Theses programme.

 (47) Print copies are stored within the Library/Archives Collection.

-(48) Where Schools agree to make past examination papers available for student access, the UWS Library will ensure that digital copies are available.
+(48) Where Schools agree to make past examination papers available for student access, the University Library will ensure that digital copies are available.

-(49) Most print and electronic collections are accessible to all UWS staff and students.
+(49) Most print and electronic collections are accessible to all University staff and students.
 In extremely rare cases, License Agreements may restrict access to an electronic resource to limited staff/postgraduate students.

 (50) Generally, if a title is accessible electronically, the Library will not purchase additional print copies.
 If the electronic version is in high demand, multiple access to that title may be purchased.